 Instructional Development Grants

 The Office of the Vice President for Academic Affairs also solicits grants for instructional development.
 These grants provide resources and/or seed money for innovative courses, projects and programs.
 The proposals are reviewed by the Instructional Development Committee.
-The call for proposals will appear in the Monday Memo and will be sent to all eligible faculty via email.
+The call for proposals will appear in the Greyhound Gazette and will be sent to all eligible faculty via email.

 Protection of Human Subjects